jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   ([@!I-D.ietf-sidrops-aspa-profile, section 3])
 * "providerAutnum" -- an unsigned 32-bit integer representing the autonomous system number of an AS that is authorized as a provider ([@!I-D.ietf-sidrops-aspa-profile, section 3])
+* "providerAutnums" -- an array of unsigned 32-bit integers, each representing the autonomous system number of an AS that is authorized as a provider ([@!I-D.ietf-sidrops-aspa-profile, section 3])
 * "notValidBefore" -- see (#common_data_members)
 * "notValidAfter" -- see (#common_data_members)
 * "autoRenewed" -- see (#common_data_members)